 “It’s not Ibsen, sure, but look, for a lot of people, life is just one long, hard kick in the urethra, and sometimes when you get home from a long day of getting kicked in the urethra, you just want to watch a show about good, likable people who love each other, where, you know, no matter what happens, at the end of 30 minutes, everything’s gonna turn out okay.
 You know, because in real life… Did I already say the thing about the urethra?”

 Television viewers hold onto that hope even after all the times they’ve been burned, because when that hope gets rewarded, it’s a truly special thing.
 Such is the case with BoJack Horseman.
 When it premiered as Netflix’s first adult animated series, The A.V.
 Club was quick to shoot it down, claiming it “spoofs the emptiness of celebrity, but does so without any novelty or true insight” and saying the show made no convincing case to exist past six episodes.
-Three seasons later, we’ve had to eat our words, as BoJack climbed the upper tiers of programming in 2014 and broke through in 2015 and 2016.
+Three seasons later, we’ve eaten our words many times over, as BoJack climbed the upper tiers of programming in 2014 and broke through in 2015 and 2016.
 With an incisive take on divisive issues, rapid and shameless punchlines, and an unflinching take on depression, it’s become one of the smartest, silliest, and saddest shows on television—often all in the same episode.

 With BoJack Horseman now firmly in the winner’s circle, The A.V.
 Club is going back to those early episodes, asking a question: Does knowing what BoJack will become change the experience of what BoJack was when it began?
 At the very start, not so much.
 Even with the benefit of hindsight the pilot episode of BoJack Horseman is more Seabiscuit than Secretariat, no gorgeous colt running out of the gate but a shaggy and knob-kneed affair.
 There’s potential there, to be sure, but it’s kicking up mud and rocks, running in the back when it should be catching the audience’s attention.